Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-12-how-to-implement-and-manage-emergency-access-accounts.md

 # Sign-in Alerting und Auditing

 ## Alerting “Sign-in attempt” with Azure Sentinel
-First of all you should check if you have already connected “Azure AD logs” as data source in Azure Sentinel: [Connect Azure AD data to Azure Sentinel | Microsoft Docs](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-active-directory)
+First of all you should check if you have already connected “Azure AD logs” as data source in Azure Sentinel: [Connect Azure AD data to Azure Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-active-directory)

 ### Create custom rule to detect sign-in attempts
 Use the “Rule creation wizard” in Azure Sentinel to create a simple analytics: